 ‘From my perspective the three very different, each equally beautiful performances could be understood as a prelude to silence …’

-Following on from last term's inaugural event in the Pichette Auditorium, future events will provisionally include the body percussion troupe KeKeÇa performing in the Ashmolean Museum and a whirling dervish performance in an outdoors venue.
+Following on from last term's inaugural event in the Pichette Auditorium, their next event will include the body percussion troupe KeKeÇa performing in the Ashmolean Museum and a whirling dervish performance in an outdoors venue.
 For more information on the next Into Silence event at the Ashmolean, please click here.

 Dr Kalayci's book Reading Silences: Essays on Women, Memory and War in 20th Century Turkey is due to be published in Autumn 2019 while Professor McLoughlin is writing a literary history of silence with the support of a Leverhulme Major Research Fellowship.